-Recently people have been reporting IELTS questions about hair.
-Just before New Year, I had my hair done at my local salon, and I wanted to write about it here to help you out with some useful grammar for any IELTS questions on having things done.
+Recently people have been reporting IELTS questions on hair.
+Just before New Year, I had my hair done at my local salon.
+I wanted to write about it here to help you out with some useful grammar for any IELTS questions on having things done.
 Your kitchen, your cleaning, your car repair – don’t do it yourself, call in the experts and have it done.

 I spent an arm and a leg having my hair done – I got my hair bleached and then dyed with fashion colours.

-It took an age – I was in there for about five hours in total.
+It took an age – I was in there for about five hours in total getting it done.

 The hairdresser put bleach on the ends to create what is called an ombre.

-For people with bleached hair (hair made a lighter colour), roots are a problem, because they grow back as your natural colour giving a dark stripe on the top of your head.
-Then it becomes a constant fight to keep your hair looking nice because dark roots are ugly.
+For people with bleached hair (hair made a lighter colour), roots are a problem because they grow back as your natural colour giving a dark stripe on the top of your head.
+Then it becomes a constant fight to keep your hair looking nice because dark roots are unsightly (ugly).

-Having an ombre seemed the obvious answer, but there is a class thing with this, and actually, in the UK many people do not consider it high-class to have an ombre.
+Having an ombre seemed the obvious answer, but there is a class thing with this, and actually, in the UK, many people do not consider it high-class to have an ombre done.

-However, I wanted my hair dyed (coloured) pink and needed to bleach it before the dye would take, so I wasn’t going to let a few social snobs stop me, and I got it done.
+However, I wanted to have my hair dyed (coloured) pink and needed to have it bleached before the dye would take, so I wasn’t going to let a few social snobs stop me, and I got it done.

 Once she had bleached the ends – the hair opposite to the roots – the hairdresser used pieces of silver foil (metallic paper usually used in cooking) and a brush to add the dye and left it to work for half an hour.
 After that, she rinsed the dye off my hair and, hey presto, I was bright pink and blue.